 - Is self-motivated and curious outside the classroom

-- Has a specific passion (athletics, arts, sciences) they want to pursue intensively
+- Has a specific passion (athletics, arts, sciences) they want to pursue intensively (student-athletes in particular can benefit from boarding school’s integrated training schedules)

 - Would benefit from distance from a difficult home environment